Riku (Kingdom Hearts): Relationship with Sora

 In regards to Riku's characterization in Kingdom Hearts III, TheGamer believed the English translation was not completely faithful to portrayal of the original Riku's feelings he has been expressing previous games; When Terra asks the infant Riku why does he want before giving him the ability to wield the Keyblade, the child replies by that he wants to learn what he wants to protect.
 In Dream Drop Distance, Riku gains this answer when saving a comatose Sora by solving Ansem's questions, knowing the power he wants is the one used to protect Sora.
 This theme is explored in Kingdom Hearts III in early cutscenes where Hercules tells Sora that the reason he became strong is due to finding the love he wanted.
-Similarly, when Riku and Mickey enter the Realm of Darkness, the latter remarks that former became stronger in this world since the last time he was.
+Similarly, when Riku and Mickey enter the Realm of Darkness, the latter remarks that the former became stronger in this world since the last time he was.
 When Riku reflects on this comment, he recalls his answer from Dream Drop Distance.
 While the writer does not claim that Riku loves Sora in a romantic fashion, he still views him as one of the most important things he wants to protect and the Japanese version was more direct and appears to reference Hercules' newfound strength.